lanl/BEE/doc/User Guide for BeeFlow.md

 Configure `<task_name>.beefile` file for each task in the workflow.
 Make sure the working directory matches if you want two tasks sharing data through the filesystem.
 Detailed guide for configuring beefile can be found in the guide for launching single task on a specific platform.

 ##### Step 2.
 Configure beeflow file
 The beeflow file contains a list of tasks in the workflow in JSON format.
-Each entry correspond to one task.
+Each entry corresponds to one task.
 In each entry, the task name and its dependencies are stored.

 For example, we have three tasks: Task A, Task B, and Task C. Task B must wait until Task A finishes before it can start (off-line dependency).
 Task C can start as soon as Task B starts.
 The beeflow file should be composed as follows: